tigerfarm/arduino/Altair101/Processor/README.md

 # Altair 101 Software

 The core program is the machine code processor that is written in C, using the Arduino IDE.
-For my development, the program is run an Arduino Nano microprocessor.
+The program is run an Arduino Nano microcontroller.
-The sketch program interprets and processes each operational instruction.
+It interprets and processes operational instructions, it runs a subset of Altair 8800 machine code programs.

 ## A Breadboard for Developing Altair 101 Software

-The Altair 101 main breadboard is the equivalent to a computer's motherboard.
+The main breadboard is the equivalent to a computer's motherboard that has CPU, RAM, and other parts.

+<img width="360px"  src="ProcessorBoard.jpg"/>

 Board components,
-+ Arduino Nano to run the processor program and pins for button inputs and LED output.
++ Arduino Nano to run the processor program and pins for I/O such as button inputs and LED outputs.
-+ SD card module board for saving and loading programs.
++ SD card module for saving and loading programs.
-+ Button to STOP programs.
++ STOP button to stop programs that are running.
-+ Button to RUN programs.
++ RUN button to start programs running, or continue the running of stopped programs.
-+ Button to STEP through a program, one program instruction at a time.
++ STEP button to step through a program, one memory address at a time, one program instruction at a time.
-+ A WAIT LED.
-+ The WAIT LED is on when a program is not running.
-+ The WAIT LED is off when a program is running.
++ A WAIT LED: on when a program is not running, and off when a program is running.
-+ The WAIT LED remains on when stepping through a program.

-<img width="360px"  src="ProcessorBoard.jpg"/>

-#### Status
+#### Progress Status

-Programs can be run, stopped, and stepped through on the processor breadboard.
+Programs can be run, stopped, and stepped through using the processor development board.

-Panel showing the placements: WAIT LED and the STOP, RUN, and STEP toggles and.
+The following panel photo shows the placements: WAIT LED and the STOP, RUN, and STEP toggles.

 <img width="360px"  src="StopRunStepWait01a.jpg"/>

-Processor optional instruction codes, opcodes, programed and tested:
+Processor optional instruction codes, opcodes, that are programed and tested:
-+ JMP
++ JMP opcode is octal 303.
-+ NOP
++ NOP opcode is octal 000.
-+ HLT
++ HLT opcode is octal 166.

 THe processor can run sample machine code programs.
 Currently, test programs are defined in the processor program.
+The program definitions are copied into the processor memory and run.

-For example, jump loop program definition:
+Example jump loop program definition:
 ````
 byte jumpLoopProgram[] = {
   0303, 0006, 0000,